virtualtam/botibal/docs/developer.rst

 Tox
 ^^^

-Alternatively, if you have
-`Tox`_ installed, as well as
+Alternatively, if you have `Tox`_ installed, as well as a Python 3.5+ interpreter available:
-both Python 3.4 and 3.5 interpreters available:

 .. code-block:: bash